KBNLresearch/ipmlab/doc/setupGuide.md

 ## Configuration

 Before Ipmlab is ready for use you need to configure it.

-If you installed Ipmlab as a global install, just enter:
+You can do this by running the followinng command:

 ```bash
 ipmlab-configure
 ```

-For a user install, you may need to enter the full path to the configuration script:
+If this doesn't work, try again with the full path to the configuration script:

 ```bash
 ~/.local/bin/ipmlab-configure